|

 browsers are much less susceptible to unwanted adware and spyware

+installations.
+And all three are free.
 Note: even if you do switch to an alternative browser, you

 should still lock down Internet Explorer, as described above.
 Given that